 You have decided to either replace an existing furnace or add one to your home.
-Here are a few aspects of furnaces you should know about before investing in a new furnace.
+Here are a few aspects of furnaces you should know about before investing in a new one.

 Furnaces can run on different energy sources such as electric, gas and oil.
 Electric furnaces are environmentally friendly, and energy efficient.
 However, it costs more money to create heat from electricity rather than other energy sources such as gas or oil.
 Gas furnaces can be the most affordable while oil furnaces though effective are not environmentally friendly.